 Lunch at Lepage

-Lunch at Lepage allows students and faculty at Villanova a weekly opportunity to examine current events and contemporary issues through the prism of history.
+Lunch at Lepage allows students and faculty at Villanova an opportunity to examine current events and contemporary issues through the prism of history.
+They are also an opportunity for Villanova historians, grant recipients, and other historians in the community to share their research.

-Each week a topic is selected based on conversations occurring within the news media, on social media, or among historians and academics.
-Students are then encouraged to think about the "history behind the headlines," and how historical scholarship or historical perspective can help better illuminate the selected topic or see it in a different light.
+Students are encouraged to think about the "history behind the headlines," and how historical scholarship or historical perspective can help better illuminate the selected topic or see it in a different light.
 The conversation occurs over a brownbag lunch in an open, welcoming and informal environment.

 Past "Lunch @ Lepage" topics have included Presidential funerals, women in politics, the significance of heritage months, Open Access scholarship, the student loan crisis, history in the movies, blackface photographs in yearbooks and guilty pleasures.

-Lunch at Lepage normally occurs from 12 – 1 p.m. in the Lepage Center, Room 410 of the St. Augustine Center on Villanova's campus, but has been on hold due to the pandemic.
+Lunch at Lepage normally occurs from 12 – 1 p.m. in the Lepage Center, Room 410 of the St. Augustine Center on Villanova's campus, but have also been held virtually due to the pandemic.

 Summer Internship Program